 "To introduce children to literature is to install them in a very rich and glorious kingdom, to bring a continual holiday to their doors, to lay before them a feast exquisitely served.
 But they must learn to know literature by being familiar with it from the very first.
 A child’s intercourse must always be with good books, the best that we can find."

 Ever since my oldest son was a toddler, we started immersing him in books.
 Having baskets of books in every room and reaching for those over the television remote was the culture of our home.
 You see, my son was diagnosed with hearing loss and sensory processing issues around 2 years old and had zero–and I mean ZERO–interest in books around that age.
 He wouldn’t sit on my lap for longer than one page, and I cried multiple times leaving the library because he had absolutely no interest in storytime and was a disruption.
 I wondered if he would ever pick up and enjoy a book on his own.
 Now, at seven years old, we literally can’t keep books out of his hands.
 He devours any book in sight and will tell you his hobby is reading.
 He wants to be an author (and a narrator of audiobooks) when he grows up.
 So what happened?
 I honestly can’t tell you exactly.
-I actually didn’t teach him to read, and that is why I didn’t title this post “How I Taught My Children to Read.”
+I actually didn’t teach him to read.
 Did I play a role?
 Absolutely.
 But it’s not what you may imagine.
 Looking back, all I can say is that I created an atmosphere and invited him into it.

 My daughter loved being read to and listening to audiobooks as much as her big brother, but her motivation to learn on her own wasn’t as strong until around 4 and a half years old.
 She started mentioning wanting to read like her brother, so even though we didn’t do anything formal, I decided to start gently inviting her into learning.
 If she didn’t show any interest, I would’ve waited until closer to age 6.
-From age 4 to 5.5, I used four main resources to invite her in to learning to read.
+Although I used more resources with my daughter than with my son that were intended to “teach” her to read, I still can’t say that I did the teaching and she did the learning.
+She too, taught herself.
+I was merely the one creating the atmosphere and welcoming her in.
+It wasn’t forced and there was no pressure.
+I wanted her to read when she was ready and had a desire.
+I wanted her to take the lead and take ownership of it.

 This simple little book is so much fun for teaching sounds of each letter in the alphabet.
 Each letter is given an animal and motion to help children remember which letter matches which sound.
-While this book series goes on to teach blends, I only used the first book alongside The Peaceful Preschool, and they paired wonderfully together.
 I taught one letter at a time and its correlating sound, animal, and movement as we went through the alphabet.

 I can’t say enough about this beautiful early reading program.
 Dash into Learning is a complete early reading program that is so simple and fun to use.
 Both of my children fell in love with the charming illustrations and activity packs that correlate with the early readers in the program.
 Each book has a short open-and-go lesson in the beginning and then the child proceeds to read the story with confidence.
 The skills build on each other as the child progresses through the books.
 Activities like paper dolls, finger puppets, board games, and sticker charts that come with the program really engaged my children and helped my daughter retain the information.